How you had YourSay:

 - two adaptable units – providing easier access for people who have a disability, such as the use of a wheelchair or mobility aids.

-We will use your ideas and feedback in preparing the Development Application for the redevelopment.
+Your ideas and feedback were used in preparing the Development Application for the redevelopment.

 18 April, 2018